Brittany Maynard: Activism and legacy

 At the time of Maynard's death, only three states had death-with-dignity laws, with two others having court rulings protecting physicians who help patients die, and bills having been introduced in seven other states.
 Polls have found the American public divided on the introduction of such laws.
 Maynard's activism has been a strong focus of Connecticut's proposed assisted death legislation.

 Maynard's family have played video testimony that she recorded for proposed legislative change in her home state of California.
 On September 11, 2015, California lawmakers gave final approval to Senate Bill (SB 128) End of Life Option Act.
 A modified version of the bill, ABx2 15, was signed into law by Governor Jerry Brown on October 5, 2015.
 It went into effect on June 9, 2016.
-On May 15, 2018, a state judge struck down this law on the grounds that it was improper to consider a right-to-die bill during a special session of the state legislature that was supposed to be focused on health care spending and access issues.
+On May 15, 2018, a state judge blocked this law on the grounds that it was improper to consider a right-to-die bill during a special session of the state legislature that was supposed to be focused on health care spending and access issues.
 The law was reinstated by a state appeals court the following month.

-Hawaii has become the seventh state to legalize medically assisted suicide.
-Hawaii Governor David Ige signed the bill into law in Honolulu on Thursday, April 5, 2018.
-The law took effect on January 1, 2019.